GeeInUs/TrustedBankAutomation/README.md

     * App lication Under test will be driven on this
 - Java JDK
     * To launch an instance of selenum server

-# Operating system
 - Windows (Windows Server 2019 Datacenter)
+  * To host web aapplication
+  * Framework and libarary references
 - SqlServer (Management.SqlIaaSAgent)
+  * Application Under Test data repositoty

 # Test Execution
 I would prefer that solution in integrated to MS Azure for CI